 Please keep in mind that WS and TS hiring work differently.
 Most WS students seek employment at the start of an academic period.
 During the semester, only WS students who have been unsuccessful in their job search, or who have left another department, are available.
 This is usually a small number and our ability to fill open WS jobs in the middle of a semester or for spring or summer periods is limited.

-For TS, the applicant pool is all of The College at Brockport’s students and there are always substantial numbers looking for work.
+For TS, the applicant pool is all of SUNY Brockport’s students and there are always substantial numbers looking for work.
 Supervisors with TS openings usually see an adequate number of applicants at all times of the year.

 Managing the Department